-The Board Risk Committee reviews and approves the risk policies recommended by management and makes recommendation to the Board of Directors as appropriate.
+The Enterprise Risk Management Committee (ERMC) (formerly Board Risk Committee) reviews and approves the risk policies recommended by management and makes recommendation to the Board of Directors as appropriate.
 Overall management of market risk is vested in the Asset Liability Committee (ALCO).
 The Group's Risk Unit is responsible for the development of detailed risk management policies and for the day-to-day review of their implementation.

-The Covid-19 pandemic has caused significant market volatility which has increased the Group's market risk.
+The Covid-19 pandemic and more recently the Russia/Ukraine crisis, have caused significant market volatility which has increased the Group's market risk.
 The downgrading of credit rating and/or outlook for investment securities has resulted in increased trading and liquidity risk.